WillyLeung1/Daily-Meal-Planner/README.md

 #### Running the application
 - Install packages by running "npm i" in the root folder (one time).
 - Go into ./server and run "node server.js" to start the server.
+Wait until you see "Connected to MongoDB using Mongoose!"
-- Go back into the root folder and run "npm run start"
+- Go back into the root folder and run "npm run start".
+If asked to switch ports, answer yes.